Developing in mozperftest

 The runner then calls MachEnvironment.run, which is in charge of running the test.
 The MachEnvironment instance runs a sequence of layers.

-Layers are classes responsible of one single aspect of a performance test.
+Layers are classes responsible for one single aspect of a performance test.
 They are organized in three categories:

 • system: anything that sets up and tears down some resources or services on the system.
 Existing system layers: android, proxy